vmware-archive/vsphere-storage-for-docker/docs/external/vfile-plugin.md

 Please follow the instructions at [installation-on-esxi](http://vmware.github.io/vsphere-storage-for-docker/documentation/install.html#installation-on-esxi).

 ### Can I use another base volume plugin other than VDVS?
-Currently vFile volume service is only developed and tested with VDVS as the base volume plugin.
+Currently VSSD volume service is only developed and tested with VDVS as the base volume plugin.

 ### Can I use default driver for local volumes as a base volume plugin?
-No, this is not supported by vFile plugin.
+No, this is not supported by VSSD plugin.

-### I got "Operation now in progress" error when mounting a vFile volume to a container.
+### I got "Operation now in progress" error when mounting a VSSD volume to a container.
 Please make sure the routing mesh of Docker Swarm cluster is working properly.
 Use the following way to verify: